 Rae McDonald has always made her home by the water-side -- from the little lake of her Minnesota childhood to the great Puget Sound near her western Washington home today.
-Rae has been a school librarian for over twenty five years, but always finds time for her other passions -- the outdoors and the arts.
+Rae's career spans that of elementary school librarian and teacher, but always finds time for her other passions -- the outdoors and the arts.
 She "fishes" for new story ideas when gardening, biking, taking walks and working with her students.
 A FISHING SURPRISE is Rae's first published picture book.

 A great deal of my story writing takes place in my head.
 I most often make a movie in my mind before I ever write the words out on paper.
 Sometimes the stories never leave my head.
 They become truly wordless books.
-I also do lots and lots of research for my stories, even if they are fictional picture books.
-Doing this helps me toss many ideas around in my brain.
+I do lots and lots of research for my stories, even if they are fictional picture books.
+Doing this helps me toss ideas around.

 What's on my desk right now... waiting for a publisher and their time to shine.

 My count of stories waiting for the right publisher is reaching tall-tale proportions!